dreamcatcher-tech/network/Inbox/2025-08-26 1506 deno proxy calls to container with vscode on it.md

 or, we can make it all edit the live mutable filesystem.

 if you wanted your own version, you should start a new image and connect to that.

+use fly proxy to hit the exact machine, and connect to its remote mcp server being hosted.

+the machines may need to be hardened, since fly lets all machines in the same org see all others ?

+w